Deep Learning with MATLAB on Multiple GPUs

 If you want to use more resources, you can scale up deep learning training to clusters or the cloud.
 To learn more about parallel options, see Scale Up Deep Learning in Parallel, on GPUs, and in the Cloud.
 To try an example, see Train Network in the Cloud Using Automatic Parallel Support.

 Using a GPU or parallel options requires Parallel Computing Toolbox™.
 Using a GPU also requires a supported GPU device.
-For information on supported devices, see GPU Support by Release (Parallel Computing Toolbox).
+For information on supported devices, see GPU Computing Requirements (Parallel Computing Toolbox).
 Using a remote cluster also requires MATLAB Parallel Server™.

 If you run MATLAB on a single machine in the cloud that you connect to via ssh or remote desktop protocol (RDP), then network execution and training uses the same code as if you were running on your local machine.